Your buyer list is a notes app. That’s the problem.

 Stop losing deals to scrollback.

-WristBook is in private waitlist while we onboard our first cohort.
-Dealers who switch early get the loudest signal on what ships next.
+Set up your account in minutes and switch today.
+Dealers who switch early lock in founder pricing and get the loudest signal on what ships next.